Mary Jett Franklin

-Franklin's paintings were exhibited in the PAFA annual exhibitions in Philadelphia, the National Academy exhibitions in New York City, and in numerous exhibitions in Paris, including the Salon de Champs de Mars, the Salon of American Women, the National Exposition de Montélimar (1902), and the Societé des Artistes Indépendants.
+Franklin's paintings were exhibited in the PAFA annual exhibitions in Philadelphia, the National Academy exhibitions in New York City, and in numerous exhibitions in Paris, including the Salon de Champs de Mars, the Salon of American Women Artists, the National Exposition de Montélimar (1902), and the Societé des Artistes Indépendants.

-From about 1899 until she returned to Athens in 1914 with the outbreak of World War I, Franklin would spend summers in Tunis and Carthage, North Africa, collecting sketches and studies to create large canvases when she returned to her studio on the boulevard de Montparnasse in Paris.
+From about 1899 until she returned to Athens in 1914 with the outbreak of World War I, Franklin spent summers in Tunis and Carthage in North Africa, collecting sketches and studies to create large canvases when she returned to her studio on the boulevard de Montparnasse in Paris.

 Five of her Tunisian paintings are now part of the collection at the Georgia Museum of Art in her hometown of Athens, Georgia.
-Some of her other portraits are in private collections around Georgia, but many of them were probably sold in Europe and thereafter lost.
+Some of her other works may be in private collections around Georgia, the U.S.A., and France, but many of them were probably sold in Europe and their location in the 21st century is unknown.

-In 1924, Franklin finally returned to her hometown of Athens, Georgia, where she would spend the remainder of her life.
+In 1924, Franklin finally returned to her hometown of Athens, Georgia, where she spent the remainder of her life.
 She kept busy in a studio in Peabody Hall on the University of Georgia campus.
 She frequently taught art classes for the students at Lucy Cobb Institute as well as the University of Georgia.
 She prepared programs about life in Paris and plein air painting for the fledgling Athens Art Association and the University Women's Club, often displaying her latest paintings for the enjoyment of the group.
 She was a popular speaker around the state: as one friend stated, "She was such a famous wit that if you wanted a story to go over well, you only had to begin it with 'Miss Mary Franklin said ...' and go on from there."

 A biography of Mary Jett Franklin was published in the Athens Historian, vol. 17 (2017).
 The genealogist Mary Bondurant Warren (1930–2021) presented a program about Franklin for the Athens Historical Society at the Georgia Museum of Art in Athens, Georgia, on Sunday, 28 August 2016.